Hua-Zhou/Hua-Zhou.github.io/teaching/biostatm280-2016winter/syllabus.md

 * Basics of R programming
 * Reproducible research
 * Collaborative research
-* Linux and clsuter computing
+* Linux and cluster computing
 * Cloud computing

 ### Prerequisite

 The prerequisite for this course is linear algebra (MATH 115A) and linear models (STAT 100C or BIOSTAT 250A).
 Those wishing to enroll without these prerequisites will need to obtain consent from the instructor.
-Homework and project will use statitiscal programming language R.
+Homework and project will use statitiscal programming language R. A substitute for R is the technical computing language [Julia](http://julialang.org).
+Please consult with instructure if you plan to use Julia for homework.

 ### Course Webpage